-No Stakeholder Involvement in the project Interest Influence I. Pr oject-Affected Parties (PAPs) • 1 Project affected people here refers to those who will be directly affected by the project.
+No Stakeholder Involvement in the project Interest Influence I. P roject-Affected Parties (PAPs) 1 Project affected people here refers to those who will be directly affected by the project.
 This group includes people who will lose land through involuntary resettlement, those who will temporarily lose access to land, properties (crops and trees) due to project activities, schools benefiting from clean cooking technologies, for example: users of the land, beneficiaries of the productive users, directors and principals of the schools, etc. PAPs will need to be closely engaged throughout the project lifecycle in identifying impacts and their significance, as well as in decision-making on mitigation and management measures.
 High High 2 Local Community The local community needs to be involved during the whole project lifecycle in order to create awareness of the community about the project and ensure they maximize the benefits from the project.
 Involvement of local community will also help to mitigate negative impacts of the project on them and ensure the project sustainability.
 High High 3.
-Vulnerable and disadvantaged groups: female/single parent These groups will be consulted during the design and implementation of project activities so as to have their views on High High
+Vulnerable and disadvantaged groups: female/single parent headed households, people with physical and mental disabilities, elders, children headed households, chronically ill etc. These groups will be consulted during the design and implementation of project activities so as to have their views on how the project and proposed mitigation measures can address their concerns as well as enhance their benefits from the project.
+High High nplementing agencies [ 4 Ministry of Environment Infrastructure MININFRA will lead in the overall coordination, management and monitoring the project preparation activities.
+High High